 Your last set of adult teeth to develop are the “wisdom teeth,” or third molars.
-These molars usually start to develop during the early teen years, but you might be 18 or as old as 30 before they’re fully formed.
+These molars usually start to develop during the early teen years, but you might be 18 years old or even up to 30 years old before they’re fully formed.

 Problems With Wisdom Teeth

 Why do some people need to have their 3rd molars extracted?
 If you’ve been told that you need to see an oral surgeon or get your wisdom teeth removed, here are a few reasons why: